LOGIX-ENG/PASMBTCP/README.md

 #### Typical Addressing by the User.
 This is the Addressing you will use when creating a Tag.
-These Are The Most Used Data Types
+These Are The Most Used Data Types.
 Please Refer To Your Devices Manual For Details About Data Structures You Have Available **Info** Enter Your Register Address As Show In The Table Below